Immortale-dev/aoc/2022/README.md

 * ✅**Day 13:** Pretty nice _constructive_ problem that wants you to create a class and override operator `<`. ^_^
 * ✅**Day 14:** Nice _constructive_ problem.
 Use `PRINT` flag to visualize the result ;)
 * ✅**Day 15:** Great problem that requires some grid decomposition optimisation for the second part.
 Use `-O3` flag so the second part runs in less than 1s. ;]
+* ✅**Day 16:** Pretty hard _dynamic programming_ problem.
+I'm not sure if my solution works for all of the input data, works for my though :P. P.S. use `-O3` flag so the second part runs in less than a sec.

 ## License
 MIT